The Great Solar Eclipse

 Where were you during the Great North American Solar Eclipse of 2024?

 Many people will remember where they were and what happened to them on April 8th for years and tell their children about it.
-In spite of the cloudy day, the moon began moving between the Earth and the sun at around 2 p.m.
-ET; a partial solar eclipse was formed, and at about 3:18 p.m., the moon fully blocked the sun, causing a total solar eclipse to be visible.
+Despite the cloudy day, the moon began moving between the Earth and the sun at around 2 p.m.
+ET; a partial solar eclipse was formed, and at about 3:18 p.m., the moon entirely blocked the sun, causing a total solar eclipse to be visible.
 Because of the clouds, many people who had traveled great distances to see it and had bought their special glasses and arranged accommodations felt somewhat of a downer but gathered nonetheless, even if only to observe the eerie darkness.

 Crowds of thousands on both sides of the border lined up to view the spectacle in parks and tourist spots along the Niagara River.
 They were not disappointed when a break in the clouds allowed for a great view.
 One spectator said it looked like “the moon and then fire coming out.”

-With over a million people coming to Niagara Falls that day and having to be somewhere that afternoon, I decided to leave the area early in the morning.
+With over a million people coming to Niagara Falls, NY, that day and having to be somewhere that afternoon, I decided to leave the area early in the morning.
 I stopped at a coffee shop for a cup to take with me.
 Several Police officers had the same idea and were fueling up to manage whatever happened.
 Niagara police advised of road closures in Niagara Falls and Fort Erie, Ontario, beginning at 11 a.m.
 People were advised to stay put for the duration.

 An approximation of what the light looked like in the park during part of the eclipse.

-Now you can see Eclipse from Orbit on X
+You can see Eclipse from Orbit on X

 Eclipse Visibility

 Visibility of the Eclipse enters New York State at 2:03 pm EDT.
-Totality begins at 3:16 p.m. and ends at 3:29 p.m. when it exits the State into Ontario at about 4:37 p.m EDT
+Totality begins at 3:16 p.m. and ends at 3:29 p.m. when it exits the State into Ontario at about 4:37 p.m.
+EDT.

 The Eclipse will be visible from Lake Champlain and the Adirondack Mountains, with Syracuse getting about 1 minute and 24 seconds of total visibility.
 Rochester will get about 3 minutes and 39 seconds of totality, with the Niagara Region and Buffalo expecting about 3 minutes and 45 seconds of totality before it passes into Ontario.
 The Centerline will travel over Lake Ontario.